{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 Mondulkiri is one of the few destinations in Cambodia where you can go horseback riding in an exceptional natural setting.
 The horses used are sturdy ponies accustomed to slopes and forest trails.
 The rides offered last from one to three hours, depending on the operators, and traverse grassy hills with clear views of the valley and surrounding forest.

-Sen Monorom — The Town
+Sen Monorom — the City

 The Sen Monorom Market (Phsar Sen Monorom) is worth a visit early in the morning: Bunong women in traditional attire sell wild vegetables, forest mushrooms, dried game, medicinal herbs, and handicrafts (woven baskets, seed necklaces).
-It’s one of the most authentic ethnic markets in Cambodia, and the atmosphere changes completely after 8 AM when the vendors start to leave.
+It is one of the most authentic ethnic markets in Cambodia, and the atmosphere changes completely after 8 AM when the vendors start to leave.

 Where to Sleep in Mondulkiri

-The accommodation options in Mondulkiri are modest compared to the major Cambodian destinations, but several establishments offer a quality experience, well integrated into the natural environment.
+The accommodation options in Mondulkiri are modest compared to major Cambodian destinations, but several establishments offer a quality experience, well integrated into the natural environment.

 Where to Eat in Sen Monorom